Learn more about

-- Check your host country's embassy website to learn about obtaining permission to pursue legally, paid or unpaid work.
+- Check the website of your proposed host country in your home country to learn about obtaining permission to pursue paid or unpaid work legally.
 The process to obtain work visas can be lengthy.
 It is important to know the requirements and include plenty of time to meet them.

 Gaining valuable international experience can take several forms.
 Learn about the types of opportunities, best search strategies and special considerations that will affect your international search for: